Michaelsalaja/SOC-BlackSun-Ransomeware-Incident-Investigation-Lab/README.md

 ### Task 1

-* I entered the following Query to search for the name of a suspicious binary was downloaded to the endpoint
+* I entered the following Query to search for the name of a suspicious binary that was downloaded to the endpoint

 <mark>➤ *.exe | dedup Image | table Image</mark>